Restored Bridge Fascia (Rendering)

 Traffic and Pedestrian Safety Improvements (Rendering)

 In September 2024, the project was awarded to Kiewit Infrastructure Corporation in the amount of $79,670,066.
-The construction phase will commence on October 1, 2024, and is anticipated to be completed in December 2026.
+The construction phase will commence on October 1, 2024, and is anticipated to be completed in Spring 2027.
 Westchester County and Kiewit are committed to administering a successful project while working in tandem with the community to make certain the needs of all bridge, park and harbor users are satisfied.

 Questions or comments about the project